AnyLog-co/documentation/monitoring nodes.md

 get rows count
-get rows count where dbms = dmci and format = json get rows count where dbms = aiops and table = lic1_fout
+get rows count where dbms = dmci and format = json get rows count where dbms = aiops and table = lic1_fout get rows count where dbms = aiops and table = lic1_fout and group = table
 </pre>

 * The command ***get operator*** provides details on ingestion of data by an Operator node.